ostenda/-COM528-ShoppingCart/README.md

 # Objective for this project
-The purpose of this project is to create a basic web-based catalogue and shopping cart system that allows users to search for items, add them to a shopping cart, and then purchase them.
+The purpose of this project is to create a basic java web-based shopping cart system that allows users to search for items, add them to a shopping cart, and then purchase them.
+The system will have different levels of login such as: admin, customer user, anonymous.

-##Use Cases
+#Use Cases

 # Admin point of view